hotmeshio/samples-typescript/README.md

 # samples-typescript
 This repo demonstrates the use of HotMesh in a TypeScript environment.
 The samples are built using HotMesh's `Durable` module which is an emulation of Temporal's TypeScript SDK.
-Both `proxyActivities` and `executeChild` are reflected in the samples.
+Examples include `proxyActivities`, `executeChild`, `sleep`, and `retry`.

 Here, for example, is the `looper` workflow.
 It calls two activities *sequentially* and three child workflows in *parallel*.
 The workflow is defined in `./services/durable/looper/workflows.ts`: